xinzhan/core-services.en/help/interface/experience-cloud-interface.md

 ---
-description: Learn about the central interface components in Experience Cloud, including global search, your account preferences, how to navigate the interface and getting help.
+description: Learn how to sign in and about the central interface components in Experience Cloud.
+Learn about global search, your account preferences, and how to navigate the interface and getting help.
 solution: Experience Cloud
 title: Experience Cloud central UI components
 feature: "Central Interface Components"